Industry Guide

 • Home office and communication costs where appropriate

-For many independent developers, the problem is not whether these costs exist.
+For many independent developers, the real problem is not whether these costs exist.
 It is whether they are organized in a way that is easy to justify and review later.

 Why cash flow still matters when income is high

-Developers can grow quickly into large invoices and still get caught by quarterly tax pressure because the calendar of tax obligations does not care how strong a month looked.
-A tax reserve system matters more than raw income confidence.
+Developers can grow into larger invoices quickly and still get caught by quarterly tax pressure because the tax calendar does not care how strong a month looked.
+A healthy checking balance can hide the fact that a meaningful share of it was never really spendable in the first place.